Police station - what happens when you are arrested

 The police may then give you or your legal representative a copy.
 If they do not, you or your legal representative can ask for it later if you have to go to court.

 After the interview you will need to stay in a cell while the CPS and police decide what to do.
-We look at what could happen afterwards in the next section of this page.
+We look at what could happen afterwards in the next section.

 Decision to prosecute